clicon/clixon-docs/cli.rst

 CLICON_CLI_MODE
   Startup CLI mode.
 This should match a ``CLICON_MODE`` variable setting in one of the clispec files.
 Default is "base".
+CLICON_CLI_VARONLY
+  Do not include keys in cvec in cli vars callbacks

 Inside the clispec files ``CLICON_MODE`` is used to specify to which modes the syntax in a specific file defines.
 For example, if you have major modes `configure` and `operation` you can have a file with commands for only that mode, or files with commands in both, (or in all).